M-O-R-F-E-U-S-Z/MORFEUSZ/README.md

 ![](images/profile.png)

 Inside the group, you can add and remove members.
-When the group composition is finished, press the <br>**Find movies to watch** button and the algorithm will create a weighted profile of garage preferences, and based on it and the ratings of movies in the iMDB database, I will find the best movies to watch.
+When the group composition is finished, press the <br>**Find movies to watch** button and the algorithm will create a weighted profile of movies preferences, and based on it and the ratings of movies in the iMDB database, I will find the best movies to watch.

 ![](images/groups.png)
 ![](images/fit.png)